gbs4ever/gbs4ever.github.io/_posts/2019-08-09-securing_a_rails_app.markdown

 `<script>alert('Hello');</script>`

-Not so bad but this is worse we are writing to the cookie
+Not so bad, but what about this ? we are writing to the cookie

 `<script>document.write(document.cookie);</script>`